galaxyproject/admin-training/sessions/06-extending-installation/extending.md

 class: normal
 # Exercise: Configuring SMTP for Bug Reports

+Install a mail tranfer agent (MTA):
+* Here is a tutorial on how to [install Postfix MTA](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-postfix-as-a-send-only-smtp-server-on-ubuntu-14-04)

 In `galaxy.ini`:
 * set `smtp_server = localhost:25`
 * set `error_email_to = you@email.tld` (use your email)
+* Run a Galaxy tool the produces an error
 * attempt to send a bug report

 ---